kismetwireless/kismet-docs/readme/035-generic_datasources.md

 * `channel_hop_speed=channels/sec | channels/min`
    The channel hop speed controls how quickly Kismet hops through the channels.
    Finding the right balance of channel hop speed can depend on your environment, hardware, and goals.
    The faster you change channels, the more likely you are to see devices, but the less likely you are to capture useful data streams from them.
-Conversely, a slower hopping rate can yield more data, but miss devies which have a very short duty cycle.
+Conversely, a slower hopping rate can yield more data, but miss devices which have a very short duty cycle.
    By default, Kismet hops at 5 channels a second.
    Examples:
    ```